How to Create a Supportive Home Environment for LGBTQ+ Youth

 Offer multiple ways to connect

-Some teens may feel more comfortable expressing themselves in writing, over text, or through creative outlets.
-Providing different ways to communicate shows you're open and supportive to connect whenever they are, even if the conversations are tough.
+Some teens feel more comfortable expressing themselves in writing, over text, or through creative outlets rather than face-to-face conversations.
+Offering different ways to communicate shows your willingness to stay connected even when direct conversations feel difficult.

 Support their choices